What To Do When You Don’t Feel Like Eating During Pregnancy?

 5. Eat Foods That Do Not Trigger Nausea

-Do not worry about eating a variety of fruit and vegetables.
-If you are able to eat only bananas, then so be it.
+Do not worry about eating a variety of fruits and vegetables.
+If you can eat only bananas, then so be it.
 Do not force yourself to eat foods that you cannot keep down.

 6. Try Foods in Different Temperature

+Temperature influences appetite (7).
 If you don’t like it hot, try chilling it!
 We mean it.
-Some pregnant women claim that food that they could not stomach when hot, they could enjoy when chilled.
+Some pregnant women claim that foods that they cannot stomach when hot can be enjoyed when chilled.
 And vice versa.

 7. Ensure You Take Your Vitamins